 Do you feel like a reactive leader?
 Lots of urgency in your workplace.
 Constantly fighting fires and reacting to problems?

-Or, are you a Proactive Leader - having the luxury of time to contemplate all the issues to a problem, thinking about the big picture and making sure that you are solving problems for both the the short and long-term?
+Or, are you a Proactive Leader?
+With the luxury of time to contemplate in advance the issues that could be problematic.
+Making sure that you are solving problems for both the short and long-term?